 Gorillas are primarily threatened by poaching- being intentionally killed or unintentionally killed by traps set for other animals.
 Habitat destruction, disease, and war also have heavy effects on gorilla populations.
-In times of civil unrest, refugees have turned to bushmeat for sustenance and gorillas, as well as other apes, have suffered as a result.
+In times of civil unrest, refugees have turned to bushmeat for sustenance, and gorillas, as well as other apes, have suffered as a result.
 Because gorillas are so closely related to humans, they can suffer from different diseases transmitted by humans.
-In 2004, Ebola ravaged gorillas in Republic of Congo effectively eliminating the population there.
+In 2004, Ebola ravaged gorillas in the Republic of Congo effectively eliminating the population there.
 Recent estimates suggest as many as 5,000 gorillas have died from Ebola.

-Different conservation efforts are in place that have had many positive impacts.
+Different conservation efforts are in place that has had many positive impacts.
 There used to be fewer than 880 mountain gorillas alive, but in 2018 they were reclassified from critically endangered to endangered as their population grew past 1,000 individuals.
 Breeding programs in various zoos attempt to repopulate both species directly.
 Organizations and laws also exist to protect gorillas.
 The Great Apes Survival Partnership (GRASP) aims to conserve all nonhuman great apes including gorillas.
 Also, the Gorilla Agreement is legislation that targets gorilla conservation specifically.

 Where do Gorillas Live?